forkphorus/sb-downloader/README.md

 }, 1000);
 ```

-If you absolutely need to cancel all activity immediately, you can download projects from a Worker instead, which will also prevent downloading from causing slowdowns on the main thread.
+If you absolutely need to cancel all activity immediately, you can run the downloader in a Worker and terminate that Worker to cancel it.
+This will also prevent the downloader from causing lag on the main thread.

 ### Fetching metadata